wenjia-z/ORIE4741_Project/README.md

 - fundamentals.csv: Metrics extracted from annual SEC 10K filings (2012-2016).
 It could be used to derive fundamental features like PE ratio.
 - securities.csv: General description of each company.

-### Our focuses:

-- How to use SVM, decision tree, random forest and XGboost to predict S&P 500 Price.
-- Compare the results of different methods.
-Try to make improvement.

 ### Our steps:

 1. Feature engineering: Ordinal data: stock fundamental information data, Numeric data: stock price data, stock’s company financial data